 Afatinib is a targeted therapy that irreversibly inhibits the ErbB family of tyrosine kinases.
 The first line FDA-approved indication is to treat locally advanced or metastatic non-small cell lung cancer (NSCLC) that harbor nonresistant epidermal growth factor receptor (EGFR) mutations.
 It is reported to be the second-line treatment of advanced squamous non-small cell lung cancer (NSCLC).
 Afatinib is also under investigation as monotherapy in patients with HER2-positive breast cancer who had progressed despite trastuzumab treatment.
 However, it does not yet have FDA approval.

 There are three known tyrosine kinase inhibitors (EGFR TKIs) widely used as a treatment for advanced non-small cell lung cancer (NSCLC) with proven efficacy: gefitinib, erlotinib, and afatinib.
 Based on the reported data, afatinib is not superior to erlotinib in treating EGFR-mutant NSCLC.
 However, afatinib was found to be more effective than erlotinib in treating advanced squamous cell carcinoma (as second-line treatment).

 The mechanism of action of afatinib like other protein kinase inhibitors is to irreversibly inhibit epidermal growth factor receptor (EGFR), human epidermal growth factor receptor 2 (HER2), and HER4.
 EGFR and HER2 are part of the receptor tyrosine kinase family and play significant roles in tumor cell proliferation as well as tumor vascularization.
 These receptors are known to exhibit overexpression in many types of cancer cell types.
 Afatinib also has activity against T790 mutations that are not sensitive to their standard therapies.

 Afatinib is an orally administered drug, which is only available in tablet form.
 It should be taken on an empty stomach at least 1 hour before or 2 hours after a meal, as absorption decreases with high-fat meals.
 The tablet should be swallowed whole, with at least 8 ounces of water.
 The tablet should never be crushed or dissolved.
-Storage of this tablet should be at room temperature (68F to 77F).
+The storage of this tablet should be at room temperature (68F to 77F).
 The recommended dosage is 40 mg tablets daily in a patient with normal creatinine and without any major liver dysfunction until disease progression, or the patient no longer tolerates it.
 Following oral administration, the time to peak plasma concentration (Tmax) is reported to be between 2 to 5 hours.